brianHarder/Movie-Recommender-System/README.md

 ## Description

-This project is a movie recommende system powered by deep learning.
+This project is a movie recommender system powered by deep learning.
 I used content-based filtering with movies being scored out of 5 for their relevance across various genres and users ranking their interest in those same genres.
-The neural networks are built using TensorFlow.
+The model has been trained on a dataset from MovieLens, and the neural networks are built using TensorFlow.

 ## Built With
  - TensorFlow/Keras